snozbot/fungus/Docs/command_ref/scripting_commands.md

  --- | --- | ---
 Delay | System.Single | Delay (in seconds) before the methods will be called Static Event | UnityEngine.Events.UnityEvent | List of methods to call.
 Supports methods with no parameters or exactly one string, int, float or object parameter.
-Boolean Parameter | Fungus.BooleanData | Boolean parameter to pass to the invoked methods.
+Boolean Parameter | Fungus.Variables.BooleanData | Boolean parameter to pass to the invoked methods.
-Boolean Event | Fungus.InvokeEvent+BooleanEvent | List of methods to call.
+Boolean Event | Fungus.Commands.InvokeEvent+BooleanEvent | List of methods to call.
 Supports methods with one boolean parameter.
-Integer Parameter | Fungus.IntegerData | Integer parameter to pass to the invoked methods.
+Integer Parameter | Fungus.Variables.IntegerData | Integer parameter to pass to the invoked methods.
-Integer Event | Fungus.InvokeEvent+IntegerEvent | List of methods to call.
+Integer Event | Fungus.Commands.InvokeEvent+IntegerEvent | List of methods to call.
 Supports methods with one integer parameter.
-Float Parameter | Fungus.FloatData | Float parameter to pass to the invoked methods.
+Float Parameter | Fungus.Variables.FloatData | Float parameter to pass to the invoked methods.
-Float Event | Fungus.InvokeEvent+FloatEvent | List of methods to call.
+Float Event | Fungus.Commands.InvokeEvent+FloatEvent | List of methods to call.
 Supports methods with one float parameter.
-String Parameter | Fungus.StringDataMulti | String parameter to pass to the invoked methods.
+String Parameter | Fungus.Variables.StringDataMulti | String parameter to pass to the invoked methods.
-String Event | Fungus.InvokeEvent+StringEvent | List of methods to call.
+String Event | Fungus.Commands.InvokeEvent+StringEvent | List of methods to call.
 Supports methods with one string parameter.

 ## Invoke Method
 Invokes a method of a component via reflection.
 Supports passing multiple parameters and storing returned values in a Fungus variable.